 Including a dedicated stretching routine (for 15 to 20 minutes and unrelated to an exercise session) in your exercise programme 2 or 3 times a week will be an additional help to maintaining your flexibility.
 For example, attending a yoga class weekly is an enjoyable way to contribute to the flexibility part of your fitness programme.

 Warming up for a dedicated stretching session might involve 2 to 3 minutes of jogging or doing your favourite exercise at low intensity for 5 minutes.
 Raising a light sweat will indicate warming of your muscle tissue.
+If you're exercising at home, you could have a warm shower and then complete your stretching in front of the TV or to your favourite music.

 Static stretching is considered the safest method of stretching.
 (See the sample static stretching routine illustrated below.)
 A static stretch should be held for 10 to 30 seconds at a point where you can feel the stretch but do not experience any discomfort.
 If you feel discomfort, ease back on the stretch.
 Remember not to bounce when holding the stretch.